 Modern slavery statement

-This statement sets out our zero-tolerance approach to such abuses of human rights and will reserve our right to terminate relationships with any supplier in the event of non-compliance (and a subsequent failure by the supplier in question to address any breaches once identified and notified in respect of the same).
+As part of our commitment to combatting all forms of modern slavery we have produced this Modern Slavery Statement.
+This statement sets out our zero-tolerance approach to such abuses of human rights and we reserve the right to terminate relationships with any supplier in the event of non-compliance (and a subsequent failure by the supplier in question to address any breaches once identified and notified in respect of the same).

 Modern slavery definition